6. Multiplicative Functionals#

 Note that as a special case, the cash-flow return on a unit date \(t\) cash-flow is:

-Observe that the product \(SG\) is itself a multiplicative functional.
+The product \(SG\) is itself a multiplicative functional.
 Let \(\eta^{sg}\) denote its geometric growth component.
 Then from (6.17), the limiting cash-flow risk compensation is:

-An important special case of a cash flow is a cumulative return process, \(R\).
-For such a process: \(R_t/R_\tau\) for \(\tau < t\) is a \(t - \tau\) period return for any such \(t\) and \(\tau\).
+A cumulative return process \(R\) is a special case of a cash flow.
+For such a process, \(R_t/R_\tau\) for \(\tau < t\) is a \(t - \tau\) period return for any such \(t\) and \(\tau\).
 Normalize \(R_0 = 1\) and \(S_0 = 1\).
-For such a cash flow, \(SR\) is a multiplicative martingale implying that \(\eta^{sg} = 0\) and hence the limiting proportional risk premium is \(\eta^r + \eta^s.\) [Martin, 2012] studies cumulative returns and considers their tail behavior.
-Since \(SR\) is martingale bounded from below, it converges almost surely, and typically to zero.
-Given its date zero conditional expectation is one, this process necessary has a fat right tail for long horizons.
+For such a cash flow, \(SR\) is a multiplicative martingale, implying that \(\eta^{sg} = 0\), so that the limiting proportional risk premium is \(\eta^r + \eta^s.\) [Martin, 2012] studies tail behavior of cumulative returns.
+Since \(SR\) is a martingale bounded from below, it converges almost surely, typically to zero.
+Since its date zero conditional expectation is one, for long horizons this process necessary has a fat right tail.

-Since the we are constructing a multiplicative factorization, this construction is typically not the same as if we difference the logarithms of the individual factorizations of \(S\) and \(G\).
-We provide a characterization of the limiting one-period holding period return for the cash flow by imitating and extending our derivation of limiting holding-period return for riskless bond.
-This gives the following analogous formula to (6.16):
+Based as it is on a multiplicative factorization of \(SG\), this typically does not the difference between the logarithm of the factorization of \(S\) and the logarithm of the factorization of \(G\).
+We provide a characterization of the limiting one-period holding period return for the cash flow by imitating and extending our analysis of a limiting holding-period return for riskless bond.
+This gives the following analogue to (6.16):

-As a consequence, the long-term risk-return tradeoff is zero since proportional risk compensation in the limit is
+As a consequence, the long-term risk-return tradeoff is zero, since in the limit proportional risk compensation is

 6.9.
-Recovering or bounding investor beliefs#
+Bounding investor beliefs#

 6.9.1.
 Subjective beliefs in the absence of long-term risk#

-An approach to assessing the magnitude of \(N_1^L\) solves:
+One way of assessing the magnitude of \(N_1^L\) solves:

 Minimum divergence Problem